desihub/desispec/doc/coadd.rst

 --------

 The following programs are used to implement the coadd part of the pipeline:

  * `desi_make_bricks`: Create brick files from all exposures taken in one night.
 Reads exposures from cframe files and adds metadata from the exposure fibermap.
  * `desi_update_coadds`: Update the coadds for a single brick.
 Reads exposures from brick files and writes the corresonding band coadd and global coadd files.

+An additional program `desi_inspect` displays the information and creates a plot summarizing the coadd results for a single target.

 Benchmarks
 ----------

 The rate-limiting step for performing coadds is the final conversion from `Cinv` and `Cinv_f` to `flux`, `ivar` and `resolution` in :meth:`desispec.coaddition.Spectrum.finalize`.
 The computation time is dominated by two operations:

  * Solve the eigenvalue program for a large symmetric real-valued matrix using :func:`scipy.linalg.eigh`.
  * Invert a real-valued resolution matrix using :func:`scipy.linalg.inv`.

+For a typical r-band coadd on a 2014 MacBook Pro, the total time for a single target is about 12 seconds, dominated by `eigh` (10.6s) and `inv` (1.0s).
+The time for a global coadd will be longer because of the larger matrices involved.

+Timing info for the processing the mock data challenge simulated exposures are summarized below (running interactively on edison@nersc):

+ * Convert cframes to brick files for the simulated night of 20150211: 1m22s.
+ * Convert b,r,z-brick files into band and global coadds for the relatively small brick 3587m010 (15 exposures of 10 targets): 24 minutes.

+Note that the coadd step can be parallelized across bricks and that this will require non-negligible resources.

 Notes
 -----